 What is an electronic tax receipt (e-receipt)?
 How do I use it?

-When you make your online donation to the CDA, an electronic tax receipt will be delivered instantly to your email inbox.
+When you make your online donation to Diabetes Canada, an electronic tax receipt will be delivered instantly to your email inbox.
 The electronic receipt is in an unalterable format, and is your official receipt for income tax purposes.
 Simply print out the receipt and include a copy with your income tax return.